Kazarius40/mediconnect-api/README.md

     "email": "registered@example.com"
 }
 ```
-⚠️ Email is not sent; the token needs to be retrieved from the DB (users table, resetPasswordToken field).
+⚠️ Email is not sent; the token needs to be retrieved from the DB (user table, resetPasswordToken field).

 ## Password Reset:
 HTTP